taverntesting/tavern/docs/source/basics.md

 - `!anyfloat`: Matches any float (note that this will NOT match integers!)
 - `!anystr`: Matches any string
 - `!anybool`: Matches any boolean (this will NOT match `null`)
+- `!anylist`: Matches any list
+- `!anydict`: Matches any dict/'mapping'

 ## Type conversions